Y-k-Y/hello-world/README.md

 # hello-world

-I do believe that tech can make people happy and someday i'll be the person makes people happy.
+I do believe that tech can make people happy and someday i'll be the person makes people happy